EigenSafe: A Spectral Framework for Learning-Based Probabilistic Safety Assessment: Acknowledgments

-\acknowledgments{ This work was supported by Samsung Research Funding \& Incubation Center of Samsung Electronics under Project Number SRFC-IT2402-17.
-The work by Inkyu Jang was partially supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (RS-2024-00407121). }
+The authors would like to thank Prof. Jason J. Choi (UCLA) and Prof. Namhoon Cho (Seoul National University) for insightful discussions.
+Jonghun Shin, Jusuk Lee, and Seungwon Roh (Seoul National University) contributed in the hardware experiment setup.
+This work was supported by Samsung Research Funding \& Incubation Center of Samsung Electronics under Project Number SRFC-IT2402-17.
+The work of Inkyu Jang was partially supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (RS-2024-00407121).